alok-ai-lab/pyDeepInsight/README.md

 described in the [original paper][di].
 Providing a class instance is preferred and allows for greater customization of the feature extractor, such as modifying perplexity in t-SNE, or use of alternative feature extractors, such as [UMAP][umap].
-* **discretization: *{'bin', 'lsa', 'ags'}, default='bin'***.
+* **discretization: *{'bin', 'qtb', 'lsa', 'sla', 'ags'}, default='bin'***.
-Defines the
-method for discretizing dimensionally reduced data to pixel coordinates.
+Defines the method for discretizing dimensionally reduced data to pixel coordinates.
 By default, '**bin**', is the method implemented in the [original paper][di] and maps features to pixels based on a direct scaling of the extracted features to the pixel space.
-The '**lsa**' method applies SciPy's [solution to the linear sum assignment problem][lsa] to the exponent of the Euclidean distance between the extracted features and pixels to assign a features to pixels with no overlap.
+The '**qtb**' method introduces more spread in the feature-pixel assignments by applying a [quantile tranformation][qt] to the feature coordinates prior to assignment.
+***Assignment Solution Methods***
+The following methods first construct a feature to pixel-centroid distance matrix and then apply a linear assignment solution algorithm to find the minimum total distance to assign each feature to a unique pixel.
 In cases where the number of features exceeds the number of pixels, Bisecting K-Means clustering is applied to the feature prior to discretization, with *k* equal to the number of pixels.
-In cases where 'lsa' takes too long or does not complete, the heuristic method, [Asymmetric Greedy Search][ags], can be applied with the '**ags**' option.
-In cases where the number of features exceeds the number of pixels, Bisecting K-Means clustering is applied to the feature prior to discretization, with *k* equal to one less than the number of pixels.
+The '**lsa**' option uses SciPy's [solution to the linear sum assignment problem][lsa].
+The '**sla**' option first extracts the top 10% of pixel assignments then applies SciPy's [minimum weight full matching of a bipartite graph][sla].
+The '**ags**' option implements the heuristic method, [Asymmetric Greedy Search][ags] which can be useful in cases where 'lsa' and 'sla' take too long or do not complete.
 * **pixels: *int or tuple of ints, default=(224, 224)***
 The size of the image matrix.
 A default of 224 × 224 is used as that is the common minimum size expected by [torchvision][tv] and [timm][timm] pre-trained models.